oduameh/node-course/docs/Instructions/keys-and-wallets.md

 --out-file ~/preview/tx/tx1.signed
 ```

-Once we have signed the transaction, it's time to submit!
+Once we have signed the transaction, it is time to submit

 ```
 cardano-cli conway transaction submit --tx-file ~/preview/tx/tx1.signed \